-For example, if you are writing about WordPress SEO plugins, you can also use the relevant (LSI) keywords like, Best SEO plugins for WordPress, SEO WP plugins etc. on your blog posts to rank well in Google search results.
+For example, if you are writing about WordPress SEO plugins, you can also use the relevant (LSI) keywords like Best SEO plugins for WordPress, SEO WP plugins, etc. on your blog posts to rank well in Google search results.

 This will be definitely seen as a positive sign by Google and helps you increase your search traffic for the keywords you are targeting for.
-Here’s how the LSI keywords look like (for example keyword: “fitness tips for men”)
+Here’s what the LSI keywords look like (for example keyword: “fitness tips for men”)

 How to find LSI keywords?

 The best way of finding LSI keywords is to use the Google auto-suggestion tool.
 For example, when you type for SEO tips on Google, it will also show you synonyms for the same keywords at the end of the results.

 You can use them as well on your blog posts to tell Google properly that you are writing really relevant content for the keywords you are ranking for on search engines.